We can expect that ESG-related disclosures will shift from voluntary guidance to mandatory reporting at some point.

 What’s inside the publication?

-GASB’s “Intersection of Environmental, Social, and Governance Matters with Governmental Accounting Standards” document was released on May 31, 2022, and it provides a mechanism for government entities as they continue to seek adherence to one of GASB’s cornerstone principles: accountability.
+GASB’s “Intersection of Environmental, Social, and Governance Matters with Governmental Accounting Standards” document was released on May 31, 2022, and it provides clear examples for government entities to make new, or enhance existing, ESG-related disclosures by leveraging their current standards and principles.

 Up front, the publication acknowledges that “a single consistent definition of ESG is not prevalent in practice today.”
 However, broad examples are included in the publication for each pillar (note, the below list has been shortened for purposes of this article):